NachtRaveVL/Simple-Homestead-Arduino/README.md

 **Simple-Homestead-Arduino v0.7.2.0**

 Simple automation controller for homestead resource and environmental systems.
 Licensed under the non-restrictive MIT license.

 Created by NachtRaveVL, 2026.

 This controller manages water storage and transfer, thermal storage, environmental sensing, pumps, valves, heaters, shared power rails, scheduling, logging, publishing, and persistent configuration for physical property infrastructure.
-Terraduino uses the same controller, object registration, attachments, measurement, scheduler, logger, publisher, and persistence patterns established by Hydruino and Helioduino while applying them to homestead resource systems.

 Our Keep-It-Simple controller system:

-* Can be used entirely offline with an RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or an external ESP-AT WiFi module.
+* Can be used entirely offline with RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
-  * Network loss does not need to interrupt unrelated reservoir, actuator, sensor, or scheduler behavior.
+  * Uses [SolarCalculator](https://github.com/jpb10/SolarCalculator), inspired by the NOAA Solar Calculator, for fine offline calculations of the sun's solar position (including sunrise, sunset, & transit times), accurate until 2100.
 * Exportable system configuration to EEPROM, SD card, or WiFiStorage external storage device.
   * Saved in pretty-print JSON for human-readability & easy text editing, or in raw binary for compactness & speed.
-  * Attachments save object identity so relationships can be restored after loading.
+  * Auto-save, backup auto-save (for auto-recovery), and low external storage space cleanup (TODO) functionality.
-* Supports interval-based sensor data publishing and system event logging to an MQTT IoT broker or to external storage in .csv/.txt format (/w date in filename, segmented daily).
+  * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
-  * Remote sensors remain transport-neutral; MQTT, serial radio, RS-485, CAN, ESP-NOW, LoRa, or application code can feed reports without changing the sensor model.
+* Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).
-* Models the system with the same small set of registered object families used throughout the controller architecture.
+  * Can be extended to work with other JSON-based Web APIs or Client-like derivatives (for DB storage or server-endpoint support).
-  * Sensors provide measurements.
+  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a LCD/OLED/TFT display for current readings & recent logging messages (TODO).
-  * Actuators perform work.
+* Enabled GUI works with a large variety of common Arduino-compatible LCD/OLED/TFT displays, touchscreens, matrix keypads, analog joysticks, rotary encoders, and momentary buttons (support by [tcMenu](https://github.com/davetcc/tcMenuLib)).
-  * Reservoirs represent stored or effectively infinite resources.
+  * Contains at-a-glance system overview screen and interactive menu system for system configuration, sensor calibration, and more (TODO).
-  * Rails limit shared electrical capacity.
+  * Critical system config menus can be pin-coded to prevent setup tampering.
-* Uses attachments instead of parallel route/source object systems to describe relationships.
+  * Includes remote GUI menu access through enabled WiFi, Ethernet, Bluetooth, Serial, and/or Simhub connection via tcMenu's excellent [embedCONTROL](https://github.com/davetcc/tcMenu/releases) desktop application, available for Linux/OSX/Windows.
-  * Transfer-capable actuators attach to source and destination reservoirs.
+  * GUI I/O pins can be setup as fully interrupt driven (5-25ms latency), partially interrupt driven (only keys & buttons polled), or polling based (75-100ms+ latency), and can be automatically selected depending on pins used.
-  * Reservoirs attach to sensors and filled/high/low/empty triggers.
+  * System examples can be compiled in:
-  * Actuators can attach to parent reservoirs and power rails.
+    * Disabled UI mode, which removes all GUI code entirely, freeing a large amount of Flash size for constrained (<=256kB Flash) devices.
-* Supports water and thermal reservoirs.
+    * Minimal UI mode, which saves on compiled sketch size through optimized code stripping at the cost of having to modify/re-upload a new sketch to change most system settings (or to change system object structure).
-  * Finite reservoirs use attached sensors to track state.
+    * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
-  * Infinite reservoirs represent effectively inexhaustible sources or sinks such as a water main, drain, ambient environment, or external thermal source.
+* Supports finite and effectively infinite water and thermal reservoirs for modeling property resources.
-* Includes automatic reservoir scheduling.
+* Transfer-capable pumps, valves, and circulators use source and destination reservoir attachments to define resource flow.
-  * Reservoir processes move through `Assess`, `Fill`, `Condition`, `Distribute`, and `Settle` stages.
+* Includes automatic reservoir scheduling through Assess, Fill, Condition, Distribute, and Settle stages.
-  * Transfer decisions are derived from reservoir state and actuator attachments rather than a second route graph.
+* Supports local and remote sensor measurements for environmental and infrastructure monitoring.
-* Actuator & Sensor pins can be multiplexed or expanded along with control input pins through supported I/O abstraction hardware where appropriate.
+* Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.
-* Networking, GUI support, remote sensors, and external services remain optional to normal local automation.
+* Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.

-Made primarily for Arduino microcontrollers / build environments, but intended to fit PlatformIO, Espressif, Teensy, STM32, Pico/RP2040/RP2350, GIGA, Portenta, and similar MCU platforms.
-Practical size depends on enabled features and total object count.
+Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.

 *If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make practical property automation more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+We want to make homestead resource automation more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.

-Terraduino is aimed at physical homestead infrastructure rather than generic smart-home automation.
-Typical jobs include monitoring a storage tank, moving water between reservoirs, operating a sump pump, circulating stored heat, logging weather measurements, controlling heaters or ventilation, or preventing too many high-current loads from starting at once.
+With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to use one of these small devices to monitor reservoirs, move water, manage stored heat, record weather measurements, control equipment, and coordinate property infrastructure.
+Homestead automation is a strong application for these devices, especially as a data logger, process monitor, and local supervisory controller.

 Terraduino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-A small water-transfer system and a larger property controller can use the same identity, attachment, sensor, actuator, scheduler, logger, and persistence mechanisms.
-The controller does not require every installation to use the same hardware or communications path.
+It allows one to combine widely available pumps, valves, relays, sensors, heaters, storage tanks, thermal stores, and other low-cost hardware into a functional DIY property automation system.
+A small sump or cistern controller and a larger multi-reservoir homestead system can use the same controller without requiring cloud services or a fixed hardware design.

 ## Controller Setup